bryanpaget/bryanpaget.github.io/src/posts/olympic-weight-lifting.md

+---
+title: Olympic Weightlifting
+description: Olympic weightlifting is a highly technical and demanding sport that requires years of dedicated training to master.
+date: 2021-02-03
+tags:
+  - posts
+layout: layouts/post.njk
+---

 Olympic weightlifting is a sport that involves lifting weights in two different disciplines: the snatch and the clean and jerk.
 Both exercises require the use of a barbell and weights.

 The snatch is performed by lifting the barbell from the ground to an overhead position in one smooth motion.
 The athlete must lift the weight overhead with locked out arms, and then stand up straight to complete the lift.
 The snatch requires a great deal of speed, strength, and coordination, as well as excellent technique.